Elizabeth-Johnstone/Calculator_Project/README.md

 * Users can build upon previous calculations.
 This means that if "4" is returned from "2+2," users can subsequently use "+," "-," "x," or "/" to perform a new calculation with the returned value ("4").
 Alternatively, users can clear the screen to start over.

 *3. Change your theme*
 * When users click on the "Transport yourself!" button, the app's theme is randomly changed.
-There are 4 different themes: pink, blue, green, and orange, each representing different galaxies.
+There are 4 different themes: pink, blue, green, and orange, each representing a different galaxy.

 ![alt text](blue_theme.png "Blue theme")
 ![alt text](green_theme.png "Green theme")